jsseidel/draftman2/docsbuild/keeper.md

 ### Scenes

-The total number of scenes in your project
+The total number of included scenes in your project

 ### Avg words/file

-The average number of words per file in your project.
+The average number of words per included file in your project.
 This can be used to predict your project's overall length if you have an idea of how many scenes your project will contain.

 ### Update counts